sunwoo76/CrossAttentionControl-stablediffusion/README.md

 | `attenmap=""` | the path that the attention maps are saved in.
 It is same with "save_attn_dir" |
 | `sample_name=""` | the name of samples that were generated, which were saved in ./outputs/swap-images | `"a_cake_with_jelly_beans_decorations"` |
 | `token_idx=0` | the token index that we want to visualize. |

-# To do.
-* Implementation of controlling reweighting function through argument.
-* Any resolution inference: The code is now operated in only the resolution 512x512.
-Some parts are hard-coded the resolution of images.
-* Modifying the code of visualization attention map: any nuber of sample images.